Frequently asked questions

 Entry requirements are changing constantly with some country's borders closed completely.
 We have listed some of the countries you are currently able to visit under the traffic light system here.
 We advise checking the most up-to-date information about entry requirements and restrictions for the country you would like to travel at the FCDO website here.
 Many countries currently require a negative PCR test result no less than 72 hours before you travel.
 For more information see our PCR testing page here.

-Not only can you book for 2022 and 2023, but we would recommend booking your trip early – due to postponed holidays, places are likely to sell out quicker than usual.
+Not only can you book for 2022 and 2023, but we would recommend booking your trip early – due to two years of postponed holidays, places are likely to sell out quicker than usual.
 Please get in touch with one of our travel specialists to discuss your requirements.

 Can I get travel insurance to cover COVID-19?